 Using a computer for word processing, data entry, production, compilation, storage or manipulation is a taxable data processing service.

 Twenty percent of the charge for data processing services is exempt from tax.

-Data processing also does not include the transcription of medical dictation by a medical transcriptionist or Internet advertising provided through a classified advertisement, banner advertisement, vertical advertisement, or link when the item is displayed on an Internet website owned by another person.
+Data processing does not include the transcription of medical dictation by a medical transcriptionist or internet advertising provided through a classified advertisement, banner advertisement, vertical advertisement, or link when the item is displayed on an Internet website owned by another person.

 A debt collection service is any activity to collect or adjust a delinquent debt, to collect or adjust a claim, or to repossess property subject to a claim.
 For example, charges to perform any of the following services are subject to tax:

 Tax is due on the total charge for debt collection activities when the last known address of the debtor in the creditor’s records, at the time the account is placed for collection, is in Texas; and the creditor for whom the debt is collected is located in Texas, or is engaged in business in Texas, at the time the debt is referred for collection.

 The term "debt collection service" does not include the collection of court-ordered child support or medical child support, or the collection of current credit and real estate accounts, including mortgage payments and rental payments.
 Charges for these services are not taxable.